Small Cottage Garden Ideas

 Planters

-Strategically placed decorative pots filled with a profusion of flowers also enhance the surroundings.
+Strategically placed decorative pots filled with a profusion of flowers and colorful foliage also enhance the surroundings.

-Blooming containers can be placed on pedestals among the garden flowers, or at junction in the pathway as focal points.
+Blooming containers can be put on pedestals among the garden flowers, or at a junction in the pathway as focal points.

 An antique wooden wheelbarrow overflowing with pots of blooms is another traditional accessory that adds ambience to the cottage garden.